DomainDrivenArchitecture/lineagos-fairphone/FAQ.md

 - Yes and no, you have to send your smartphone to us, but we highly recommend to save all you data on your computer and reset it to factory settings.
 As all data will be lost during the ungoogle-process anyway (see 8.).

 **8. When you ungoogle my smartphone, can you backup my data and restore them on my smartphone?**
 - For data privacy and security reasons we don't offer a backup.
 You send us your smartphone reset to factory settings and you get your ungoogled smartphone back on factory settings.
-But as recommended in 2. you can of course make a backup on your own computer and restore your data.
+But as recommended in 2. you can make a backup on your own computer and restore your data.

 **9. When you ungoogle my smartphone, do I have any guarantee that my smartphone will still work?**
 - Yes, you will get back your ungoogled working smartphone.
 If during the ungoogle-process something goes wrong, we will compensate for your phone and replace it.